Aerial view of Paris with the famous Eiffel tower in the background

 Texas Global Grants, txglobal-grants@austin.utexas.edu

-What is the Institut des Amériques?
+About the Institut des Amériques

-The Institut des Amériques (IdA) is a French institution that promotes research of the Americas.
-The IdA values comparative and interdisciplinary approaches to the humanities and social sciences.
+The Institut des Amériques (IdA) is a French institution that promotes research on the Americas.
+It values comparative and interdisciplinary approaches to the humanities and social sciences and is headquartered in Paris, France.
+The institute maintains a robust network of interdisciplinary researchers and universities throughout France and the Americas.

 IdA at UT Austin